 The main focus for blogging our way through the entire Foundations of Stocks and Options course is to provide a look behind the curtain on what each class has to offer.
 I tend to write about the one part of the class which strikes home in an “I didn’t know that” or “that’s kind of cool” fashion, and since I am going through FOSO Level 2 for the first time, there has been a lot of those moments.

 I have been actively trading as I learn from the FOSO classes, but up to this point, my trading strategies have been nonexistent.
 The recent rampant market volatility made it easier to set trades and make a few dollars in a day, which you can review all my trades, which I executed while I blogged about FOSO Level 1 here.
-However, as I reviewed various company stock charts, reoccurring shapes and patterns started appearing, and the most prominent pattern was the gap.
+However, as I reviewed various company stock charts, reoccurring shapes and patterns started appearing, and the most prominent pattern was the gap which is covered in Foundations of Stocks and Options Level 2 Class 4.

 A major gap on a candlestick chart happens when there is no candlestick overlap from the previous day’s trading to the opening point of today’s candlestick.
 Regardless, if a stock gaps up or down in price, there will be a blank area between the preceding day’s candlestick to the opening day’s candlestick.